danielcasto/pyscivorus/README.md

 # pyscivorus
-## A continuation from Python-Ray-Tracer-Engine
+## A continuation of Python-Ray-Tracer-Engine